joshualev/to-do-list-project/README.md

 This was my second solo project completed 4 days in week 6 of General Assembly's Software Engineering Immersive 12 week bootcamp.

+The app is hosted on Heroku and can be accessed via this link: https://mytodolistbyjosh.herokuapp.com/list

 ## This application was built with
 1. `HTML`
 2. `CSS`